 2.2.1 Sustaining Innovation in Digital Technologies

 Successful firms like Kodak, according to Christensen, are most effective at implementing and developing incremental or sustaining innovation (Dodgson et al., 2013).
-This can be related to the failure of Kodak to commercialise disruptive innovation like digital imaging as the company was mostly concerned about its current customers defined and predicted needs back then.
+This can be related to the failure of Kodak to commercialise disruptive innovation like digital imaging as the company was mostly concerned about its current customers’ defined and predicted needs back then.

 Christensen himself discussed how Kodak, in 1999, tried forcing its digital photography to compete on “Sustaining Innovation” basis against film and other consumer electronic players such as Sony and Canon (Christensen, 2006).
-Kodak offering simple, convenient and low-priced camera called EasyShare is one example of Kodak’s sustaining innovation strategy to focus on the digital imaging.
+Kodak offering a simple, convenient and low-priced camera called EasyShare is one example of Kodak’s sustaining innovation strategy to focus on digital imaging.

 2.2.2 Sustaining Innovation in Film Era

 Before digital, the continuous improvement in the quality of films for Kodak can be taken as sustaining innovation.
 Kodak had a huge share of the film market and literally didn’t have any competition for a long time.
-When Fuji emerged as a firm competitor for Kodak in its film business (See image below), Kodak’s management failed to maintain the same value proposition and continuously lost their market share to Fuji.
+When Fuji emerged as a firm competitor for Kodak in its film business (See image below), Kodak’s management failed to maintain the same value proposition and continuously lost its market share to Fuji.

 The market leader of Japan with more than 70% market share around 1984 steadily increased its market share in the US market by offering its products for lower prices than Kodak.
 The aggressive competition from Fuji also triggered Kodak to carry its sustaining innovation faster.

 Kodak’s introduction of disposable cameras, for instance, was only after the success of Fuji in its home market.
-Kodak’s another significant sustaining innovation included the firm’s move into medical imaging and graphic arts exploiting its core capability in silver-halide technology.
+Kodak’s other significant sustaining innovation included the firm’s move into medical imaging and graphic arts exploiting its core capability in silver-halide technology.

 2.3 Response to the disruptive innovation of digital imaging

-Christensen’s theory, as discussed earlier argues disruptive technology is usually cheaper, easy and accessible.
+Christensen’s theory, as discussed earlier argues disruptive technology is usually cheaper, easy and more accessible.
 Applying this to Kodak, when digital cameras were introduced, they were remarkably expensive (by 1995, only three models were priced under $1,000) but became cheaper and accessible comparatively over time.

-Christensen’s theory, however, fails to address the fundamental shift in digital imaging and other factors of the digital imaging that made it a disruptive innovation to replace existing film market.
+Christensen’s theory, however, fails to address the fundamental shift in digital imaging and other factors of digital imaging that made it a disruptive innovation to replace the existing film market.